criccomini/collected-scripts/README.md

 # Required for Overcast.fm
 export OVERCAST_EMAIL=...
 export OVERCAST_PASSWORD=...

+## Required for Pocket
+export POCKET_CONSUMER_KEY=...
+export POCKET_ACCESS_TOKEN=...
 ```

 `GOODREADS_KEY` must be set to your Goodreads API key.
 Click [here](https://www.goodreads.com/api/keys) to get one.
 Click on your account details to find your Goodreads user ID; it's the number in the URL (https://www.goodreads.com/user/show/(your_id)-foo-bar-baz).

 You need to set `OVERCAST_EMAIL` and `OVERCAST_PASSWORD` to post your Overcast podcasts.
 The script pulls all "starred" podcasts.

+Pocket is requires both `POCKET_CONSUMER_KEY` and `POCKET_ACCESS_TOKEN`.
+[Create an application](https://getpocket.com/developer/apps/new) in pocket to get your consumer key.
+Next, use [OneClickPocket](http://reader.fxneumann.de/plugins/oneclickpocket/auth.php) to sign into your application via OAuth.
+This will give you the access token.

 ## Templates